EonYang/zenDog/README.md

 # zenDog

 todo:
-1. tell user they are disconnected.
+1. tell user when they are disconnected.
 2. show user dogs on mobile .